 Mr. Erbach and his wife, Tiffany, have four daughters, three of whom currently attend Chesterfield County Public Schools.

-First elected to the School Board in 2011, Dianne H. Smith represents the Clover Hill District and currently serves as chair.
+First elected to the School Board in 2011, Dianne H. Smith represents the Clover Hill District.
 She has served as both the chairman and vice chairman of the Chesterfield School Board and was appointed by the Governor in 2013 to the School Safety Task Force.
 Mrs. Smith also serves on the Social Services Board for Chesterfield County and the Swift Creek YMCA Management Board.
 In April 2014, Mrs. Smith received the Service to Community award from the Virginia Commonwealth University School of Education.

 Mrs. Smith worked in Chesterfield schools for over 30 years serving as a classroom teacher, reading teacher, assistant principal and principal.
 At the central level, she served as the assistant director of human resources and director of leadership where she designed the first leadership model for school division administrators.
 While serving as the principal of Winterpock Elementary, her students and staff thrived in a positive educational environment that produced some of the highest SOL scores in Virginia.